 Baghdad is a city of contrasts.
 Magnificent palaces stand next to dirty slums.
-I got you a gift, a local specialty, dear Miriam!
+I got you a gift, a local specialty, dearest Miriam!
 They call it hepatitis.
 I hope you'll enjoy it.

 The caliph welcomed us nicely, but I'm not even sure he has heard of the Franks.
-I tried to explained to him that we are a great nation in the northwest, but he looked at me with confusing eyes.
+I tried to explain to him that we are a great nation in the northwest, but he looked at me with confused eyes.
 Then he went to his harem.
 He has a large harem.

 In any case, the caliph gifted us our elephant.
 They call him Abul-Abbas, which I think means "big gray rat".
 I just call him Abul.

 Abul has a giant nose, much like your uncle Ruben.
 Unlike your uncle, he can use the nose to pick up things and wash himself.
 It really is something to see!
 Once he tried to pick up Sigismund.
 Poor dead Sigismund.

 Soon, this desert will end, and we will make it to the Central Sea.
 There, I will attempt to charter a boat to get us back to the Empire.
 I hope the great king enjoys his gift, if I ever make it back.
 I will make it back, dearest Miriam!
 Don't you worry!
 I'll make sure of it!

 Is Saul keeping up on his studies?
 Did Simon stop wetting the bed?
 Did Sarah's husband stop beating her?
 I kept telling her, just be an obedient wife!
 She never listens, that Sarah.
 She has a lot of you in her, dearest Miriam.